SX-Aurora/aveo/doc/Restriction.md

-# Restriction
+# Restrictions

 VEO requires 32 Huge Pages per VE context.
+Make sure the system is configured with huge pages by checking `/proc/meminfo`.

 VEO does not support quadruple precision real number and variable length character strings as arguments of Fortran subroutines and functions.